-Eaton Lake is a 5.7 mile moderately trafficked out and back trail located near Fraser Valley, BC and is rated as difficult.
+Eaton Lake is a 5.7 mile moderately trafficked out and back trail located near Fraser Valley, British Columbia, Canada and is rated as difficult.
 The trail is primarily used for hiking and is accessible from June until October.
 Dogs are also able to use this trail.

 Weather was perfect for us.
 I was concerned about humidity but we had a nice cool breeze up and down.
 I set a easy pace, and took a few breaks waiting for partners to catch up.
 Two hours and 20 minutes to the lake, but know I could do it in 2 hours if I was solo.
 Top and bottom sections are fairly flat, with a steady, steep climb in between.
 Nice views of the creek and it's waterfalls, during the hike.
 Bridges were fine, and the log crossing at the pond wasn't too bad.
 Beautiful views at the lake of the surrounding peaks, and of course the lake itself.